hugo-toha/guides/content/posts/analytics/index.md

 ### Umami

-[Umami](https://umami.is) is an open source analytics tool fully compliant with GDPR and with a cookieless approach.
+[Umami](https://umami.is) is an open source analytics tool fully compliant with <abbr title="General Data Protection Regulation">GDPR</abbr> and with a cookieless approach.
 It can be installed on-premise or you can use the provided cloud version.
 You can enable the Umami tracking by adding the following configs under `params.features` section in the `config.yaml` file:

 ```yaml